9 Italian Desserts Not to Miss While in Italy

 7. Delizia al limone

-Invented in 1978 by pastry chef Carmine Marzuillo, who worked at the hotel Parco dei Principi in Sorrento, this delightful little cake makes use of the lemons that the area is famous for.
+Invented in 1978 by pastry chef Carmine Marzuillo, who worked at the hotel Parco dei Principi in Sorrento, this delightful little cake makes use of the lemons for which the area is famous.
 Shaped like a dome, it’s composed of sponge cake filled with lemon cream, soaked in limoncello, and topped with pale yellow icing.
-Usually eaten at the end of a meal, it can be found at restaurants and in pasticcerie all over the Campania region.
+Usually eaten at the end of a meal, you can find it at restaurants and in pasticcerie all over the Campania region.

-For a superlative delizia al limone and many other sweets, head to Pepe Mastro Dolciere in the small town of Sant’Egidio del Monte Albino near Salerno.
+Where to find it: For a top-notch delizia al limone and many other sweets, head to Pepe Mastro Dolciere in the small town of Sant’Egidio del Monte Albino near Salerno.

 Three maritozzo buns, filled with whipped cream, with three different toppings